 Bassett LW, Lee-Felker S. Breast imaging screening and diagnosis.
 In: Bland KI, Copeland EM, Klimberg VS, Gradishar WJ, eds.
 The Breast: Comprehensive Management of Benign and Malignant Diseases.
 5th ed.
 Philadelphia, PA: Elsevier; 2018:chap 26.

 Hacker NF, Friedlander ML.
 Breast disease: a gynecologic perspective.
 In: Hacker NF, Gambone JC, Hobel CJ, eds.
 Hacker and Moore's Essentials of Obstetrics and Gynecology.
 6th ed.
 Philadelphia, PA: Elsevier; 2016:chap 30.

 Phillips J, Mehta RJ, Stavros AT.
 The breast.
 In: Rumack CM, Levine D, eds.
 Diagnostic Ultrasound.
 5th ed.
 Philadelphia, PA: Elsevier; 2018:chap 21.

 Siu AL; US Preventive Services Task Force.
 Screening for breast cancer: US Preventive Services Task Force recommendation statement.
 Ann Intern Med.
 2016;164(4):279-296.
 PMID: 26757170

 Last reviewed on: 1/21/2020

 Reviewed by: Neil Grossman, MD, MetroWest Radiology Associates, Framingham, MA.
 Review provided by VeriMed Healthcare Network.
-Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
+Internal review and update on 08/20/2021 by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.